 Margaret Dayhoff, a pioneer in the application of mathematics and computational methods to the field of biochemistry gathered all the available sequence data to create the first biological protein database and published a book “Atlas of Protein Sequence and Structure”.
 She developed many of the tools used today in database design and utilization.
 In 1980, Dr. Dayhoff developed an on-line database system that could be accessed by telephone line, the first sequence database available for interrogation by remote computers.

-The rapid advancement in genetics and molecular biology tools and technology led to an era of “-omics” such as Genomics, Proteomics, Transcriptomics, Metabolomics etc. These in turn have generated massive amount of data from the high through put molecular biology approaches with which we deal with genome, proteome etc. This huge amount of data needed to be made available as well as accessible and this was a challenge in itself.
+The rapid advancement in genetics and molecular biology tools and technology led to an era of “-omics” such as Genomics, Proteomics, Transcriptomics, Metabolomics etc. These, in turn, have generated a massive amount of data from the high throughput molecular biology approaches with which we deal with the genome, proteome etc. This huge amount of data needed to be made available as well as accessible and this was a challenge in itself.
 This challenge was successfully tackled by using information technology resources also knowns as Information and Communication Technology (ICT).
 It gave a flexible, smart and rapid way of storing, managing, querying and retrieving large and complex biological data (viz. sequences and structures).
-It has also helped in handling, managing and maintenance of data generated from various biological systems.
-For this purpose of maintaining growing biological data in digital form, biological databases were created that initially acted as storehouse of biological data with limited user’s access such as student, researchers and pharmaceutical industry.
-Later on, arrival of internet and improvement in technologies, the biological database incorporated many other type of databases related to biological material such as gene expression database, metabolic pathway database, disease database etc. Since then, biological database accessibility, sharing and spread increased across globe.
-Today, biological databases such as NCBI, EMBL and DDBJ are governed under the aegis of the International Nucleotide Sequence Database Collaboration (INSDC) that makes policies for access, use and advisory to submitters and also to the user communities.
+It has also helped in handling, managing, and maintenance of data generated from various biological systems.
+For this purpose of maintaining growing biological data in digital form, biological databases were created that initially acted as a storehouse of biological data with limited user’s access such as student, researchers, and the pharmaceutical industry.
+Later on, the arrival of internet and improvement in technologies, the biological database incorporated many other types of databases related to biological material such as gene expression database, metabolic pathway database, disease database etc. Since then, biological database accessibility, sharing and spread increased across the globe.
+Today, biological databases such as NCBI, EMBL, and DDBJ are governed under the aegis of the International Nucleotide Sequence Database Collaboration (INSDC) that makes policies for access, use, and advisory to submitters and also to the user communities.